gregv12/fluxtion-server/docs/guide/using-the-scheduler-service.md

 ## How the scheduler is wired in

 You do not need to manually register a scheduler.
-Fluxtion Server provides one and injects it into:
+Mongoose server provides one and injects it into:

 - Each StaticEventProcessor hosted in an agent group
 - Each worker service (agent‑hosted service)